Note on removing the catalyser

 Wings.
 Coober couples it with an ECU upgrade.
 2300g, 1.35kg lighter than the original exhaust.
 Includes removable DBKiller and spark arrester. €630 with the rear heat shield included.
 Heel heat shield is extra, €52.
 It is smaller than the original or the Akra.

 Also Yoshimura has developed its own slip-on.
-Availability as of October but they are already accepting orders.
 Two different DB killers and spark arrester can be purchased separately.
 Saving are less than 1Kgs. $600.
+Just a heads up, the Yoshimura RS4 exhaust sits taller than the stock making the installation of some pannier racks impossible.
+Also with the added height the blinker get hit by heat from the exhaust gasses.